drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Design (step 4): Positioning of the Carboxylate

-Finally, the functionalization of the benzylic methylene of the phenyl-amidine group located in pocket S1 proved to be appropriate for introducing a carboxylate group to create favorable interactions with the side-chain of Gln-192, in a similar way as observed with the DX-9065a inhibitor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/design-step-4-positioning-carboxylate-6ff8acb0'><i class='fa fa-play' aria-hidden='true'></i></button>Finally, the functionalization of the benzylic methylene of the phenyl-amidine group located in pocket S1 proved to be appropriate for introducing a carboxylate group to create favorable interactions with the side-chain of Gln-192, in a similar way as observed with the DX-9065a inhibitor.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.